Department of Computer Science

 }

-sequence NoMovementAfterDressed {
+sequence NoMovementAfterDressed2 {

-actors T and W
+actors System and Environment

 any until

-T->>W: event userDressed
+Environment->>System: event userDressed

-any except {T->>W: event forceStart(any), T->>W: event forceEnd(any)} until
+any except {System->>Environment: event movementStart(any), Environment->>System: event movementEnd} until

-deadlock (on T)
+deadlock (on System)

 end